History of anime: 1980s

 Despite the commercial failure of Akira (1988) in Japan, it brought with it a much larger international fan base for anime.
-When shown overseas, the film became a cult hit and, eventually, a symbol of the medium for the West.
+When shown overseas, the film became a cult hit and, eventually, a symbol of the medium’s success in the West.
 The domestic failure and international success of Akira, combined with the bursting of the bubble economy and Osamu Tezuka's death in 1989, marked the end of the 1980s era of anime.

 1990s

-In 1995, Hideaki Anno wrote and directed the controversial anime Neon Genesis Evangelion.
+In 1995, Hideaki Anno wrote and directed the highly acclaimed and controversial anime Neon Genesis Evangelion.
 This show became popular in Japan among anime fans and became known to the general public through mainstream media attention.
 It is believed that Anno originally wanted the show to be the ultimate otaku anime, designed to revive the declining anime industry, but midway through production he also made it into a heavy critique of the subculture.
 It culminated in the successful but controversial film The End of Evangelion which grossed over $10 million in 1997.
 The many violent and sexual scenes in Evangelion caused TV Tokyo to increase censorship of anime content.
-As a result, when Cowboy Bebop was first broadcast in 1998, it was shown heavily edited and only half the episodes were aired; it too gained heavy popularity both in and outside of Japan.
+As a result, when the neo-noir space Western Cowboy Bebop was first broadcast in 1998, it was shown heavily edited and only half the episodes were aired; it too gained heavy popularity both in and outside of Japan.

 Evangelion started a series of so-called "post-Evangelion" or "organic" mecha shows.
 Most of these were giant robot shows with some kind of religious or complex plot.
 These include RahXephon, Brain Powerd, and Gasaraki.
 It also led to late-night experimental anime shows which became a forum for experimental anime such as Boogiepop Phantom (2000), Texhnolyze (2003) and Paranoia Agent (2004).
 Experimental anime films were also released in the 1990s, most notably the cyberpunk thriller Ghost in the Shell (1995), which had a strong influence on The Matrix.
-Ghost in the Shell, alongside Evangelion and the neo-noir space Western Cowboy Bebop, helped further increase the awareness of anime in international markets.
+Ghost in the Shell, alongside Evangelion and Cowboy Bebop, helped further increase the popularity of anime in international markets.

 In 1997, Hayao Miyazaki's Princess Mononoke became the most-expensive anime film up until that time, costing $20 million to produce.
 Miyazaki personally checked each of the 144,000 cels in the film, and is estimated to have redrawn parts of 80,000 of them.
 1997 was also the year of Satoshi Kon's debut, Perfect Blue, which won "Best Film" and "Best Animation" awards at Montreal's 1997 Fantasia Festival, It also won awards in Portugal's Fantasporto Film Festival.